perlin-network/carbon-registry-ledger/README.md

 - *sepolia*
 - *mainnet*

-## STEPS for contract deployment
+## Steps for the contract deployment

 1. Build the upgradable contract.
 ```
 yarn build
 ```

-2. Run tests to ensure nothing's broken.
+2. Run tests to ensure everything's working as expected.
 ```
 yarn test